StatisKit/StatisKit/doc/developper/public/create.rst

     * Do not select a license (|LICENSEMENU|).

 .. |NEWBUTTON| image:: plus_new_repository_button.png
+               :scale: 100%
                :alt: the new repository button

 .. |REPOSITORYNAME| image:: repository_name.png
                     :alt: the repository name field